Planned Giving at the First Congregational Church of Holliston

-Approximately 84% of the Endowment money is currently managed by Fidelity Investments as part of over $4 billion of Endowment money they manage.
-About 70% of the Fidelity managed money is invested in 17 stock funds and 30% is invested in 6 bond funds.
+The Endowment money is currently managed by a large investment company.
+About 70% of the managed money is invested in stock funds and 30% is invested in bond funds.
 The allocation is intended to let us benefit from an upswing in stock values while being protected from a downswing.

-There are many ways to give to Endowment.
-Here we’ve listed the general categories.
-We encourage you to please talk to an Endowment Trustee about the option that is best for you.
+Below we have described these approaches for giving to Endowment.
+We encourage you to please talk to an Endowment Trustee, your Financial Advisor, CPA, or Attorney about the option that is best for you.